Marig

 This side of town is not as free and open as Marig itself.
 It is ruled not by a city council but by Count Baricost of Old County.
 He controls the town with a light hand, preferring to be seen as unconcerned rather than as tyrannical.
 More of the larger docks are on this side of the river, and the ship-trade here is constant and profitable.

-Along with the patrol and the harbormaster's men, this side of the port is protected by Count Baricost's men at armss (there are about 100 of them total, but only about 30 on duty at any given time), and by the Navy.
+Along with the patrol and the harbormaster's men, this side of the port is protected by Count Baricost's men at arms (there are about 100 of them total, but only about 30 on duty at any given time), and by the Navy.
 There are probably only about 30 naval guards, and they are authorized only to guard navy property, but off-duty members are not uncommon and will frequently intervene in obviously criminal situations.

 Locations in Less Marig